Q&A: Actor Chris Harder Talks 'Big Bright Star' | Hotspots! Magazine

 When Chris Harder left North Dakota for New York City to pursue a career on the Broadway stage, he had no idea what twists and turns his career would follow.
-While taking auditions, he paid the rent as a go-go boy at gay clubs and later, by becoming a sex worker in the gay porn industry.
+While taking auditions, he paid the rent as a go-go boy at gay clubs and later by becoming a sex worker in the gay porn industry.

 “I’ve wanted to write a show about the adult industry that took a step away from the usual ‘I got into porn and it ruined my life’ narrative,” Harder explained.
 “I also wanted to create a show for myself that allowed me to get back into writing and acting and combine those loves with my burlesque career.”